thunderbird/webext-docs/messageDisplay.rst

 getDisplayedMessages([tabId])
 -----------------------------

-.. api-section-annotation-hack:: -- [Added in TB 81, backported to TB 78.4.0]
+.. api-section-annotation-hack:: -- [Added in TB 81]

 Gets an array of the currently displayed messages in the specified tab (even if the tab itself is currently not visible), or the currently active tab.
 The array is empty if no messages are displayed.

 .. api-header::
    :label: Parameters

    .. api-member::
       :name: [``tabId``]
       :type: (integer, optional)

 .. api-header::
    :label: Return type (`Promise`_)

    .. api-member::
       :type: :ref:`messages.MessageList`
+      :annotation: -- [Added in TB 96]

    .. _Promise: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise

 .. api-header::